plutomi/plutomi/README.md

 Typescript all the things.
 Infrastructure is managed by CDK aside from the DB.
 The frontend is [NextJS](https://nextjs.org/) and we have an [Express](https://expressjs.com/) app serving it from [AWS Fargate](https://aws.amazon.com/fargate/).

-## Language, Tooling, & Infrastructure

-> Make sure to open the `plutomi.code-workspace` file to get the best dev experience with linters and such

-Typescript all the things.
-Infrastructure is managed by CDK aside from the DB.
-The frontend is [NextJS](https://nextjs.org/) and we have an [Express](https://expressjs.com/) app serving it from [AWS Fargate](https://aws.amazon.com/fargate/).

 #### MongoDB

 We are using Mongo on [Atlas](https://www.mongodb.com/atlas/database) due to DynamoDB no longer meeting our needs.
 We store everything in one collection ([yes, really](https://youtu.be/eEENrNKxCdw?t=960)).
 It works great.
 No ORM as they aren't really designed for the way we are using it and it was hard trying to shoehorn this pattern in.